Weakly--exceptional quotient singularities: Four-dimensional case

 \subsubsection{Case $\bar{G}\cong\left(\cyclgroup{3}\right)^{3}\rtimes\symgroup{4}$}

-As stated in \cite{Segre}, this group acts by permuting the basis vectors of $\complex^{4}$ arbitrarily and multiplying them by arbitrary cube roots of unity.
-Hence (up to cinjugation) $G$ is a central extension of such a group by scalar matrices.
+As stated in \cite[\S100]{Segre}, this group acts by permuting the basis vectors of $\complex^{4}$ arbitrarily and multiplying them by arbitrary cube roots of unity.
+Hence (up to conjugation) $G$ is a central extension of such a group by scalar elements.